xanthisafk/topicalbirdapi/README.md

 ### Installation

-1. Clone the repository"
+1. Clone the repository:
     ```bash
     git clone https://github.com/YourUsername/TopicalBirdAPI.git
     cd TopicalBirdAPI
     ```

-2. Update Database Connection""
+2. Update Database Connection:
     Configure your connection string in `appsettings.json`.
 	Configure EF core in `program.cs` if you are using anything other than PostgreSQL.

-3. Apply Migrations and Run"
+3. Apply Migrations and Run:
     ```bash
     dotnet ef database update
     dotnet run